 There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of littering or obstructed views due to vehicles and machinery.
-However, proposed works will be restricted to like-for-like resurfacing of the A9 carriageway during daylight hours over five days, and land use will not change as a result of the works.
+However, proposed works will be restricted to like-for-like resurfacing of the A889 carriageway and will be carried out over 7 days, and land use will not change as a result of the works.
 Therefore, the works will not create any significant change to the local landscape, no significant impacts to the Cairngorms National Park are expected, and no consultations are required.
 In addition, the following mitigation measures will be put in place during works: